 Although it’s not as common as getting into an accident with another driver or a tractor-trailer, bus accidents can happen and they can be deadly.

 According to the U.S. Department of Transportation, there were 15,000 bus accidents in 2015, causing 24,000 injured persons.
 Of that number, 257 were fatal accidents with 49 of the fatalities were bus occupants, an increase over 2014 numbers.
-School buses were in the majority of these fatal accidents, followed by mass transit buses then commercial buses.
+School buses were in the majority of these fatal accidents, followed by mass transit buses and commercial buses.

 In 2016, 1.3 percent of all fatal motor vehicle accidents in Pennsylvania and 397 injury crashes involved a commercial bus.
 This shows that when you get into an accident with a bus, the results could be fatal.